idefix-code/idefix/doc/source/reference/idefix.ini.rst

     the arithmetic Emf reconstruction scheme has been shown to work systematically with Hall, and is therefore strongly recommended for production runs.

+.. _fargoSection:

 ``Fargo`` section
 ------------------

 This section enables the orbital advection algorithm provided in *Idefix*.
+More information may be found in :ref:`fargoModule`

 +----------------+-------------------------+---------------------------------------------------------------------------------------------+
 |  Entry name    | Parameter type          | Comment                                                                                     |